 Luciano was convicted on sixty-two counts of compulsory prostitution and sentenced to thirty to fifty years in state prison.
 Since he was not personally involved in overseeing the business, he was stunned by the verdict.
 His lawyers appealed the case.
 Despite the fact that three witnesses—including one of the prostitutes who claimed to have overheard incriminating conversations—recanted their testimony, the verdict stood.
 Dewey rebutted the retractions with evidence that they were perjuries, which Luciano minions obtained by intimidating drug-addicted witnesses.
 As a result, Lucky was first sent to Sing Sing and then the Clinton prison at Dannemora in upstate New York near the Canadian border.
 Criminals informally referred to the latter as Siberia.

 Even in prison Luciano retained the status of a Mafia godfather.
-Although assigned to work in the prison laundry room, he paid other prisoners to do his work in exchange for gifts.
+Although assigned to work in the prison laundry room, he got other prisoners to do his work in exchange for gifts.
 Other men were similarly bribed to clean his cell and perform all his other unpleasant chores.
 He spent most of his Dannemora time playing cards and strolling around the grounds as other prisoners sought audiences with him.
 He was still nominally in charge of his Mafia kingdom because, by tradition, a boss’s throne could only be relinquished by death or abdication.

 Before entering prison, he delegated administrative authority for his Mob family to Frank Costello, who climbed the Mafia ladder via his True Mint Novelty Company, which was a slot machine enterprise hidden under the facade of a candy vending machine operation.
 Even though in prison, however, Luciano continued to hold ultimate authority.